tedsmith/quickhash/README.txt

 which needed to be changed.
 See comments in source code.

-Program is now set to launch in centre of the main screen as defined by windows instead of desktop centre as with earlier versions.
+Program is now set to launch in centre of the ?main screen? as defined by windows instead of ?desktop centre? as with earlier versions.
 This means that in the case of multi screen systems, quickhash will not be split down the middle with half on one screen, half on the other.
 It will launch in the centre of whichever screen is the main one.

 Changed website URL to the new website of http://quickhash-gui.org